 Workers are protected by law against discrimination on a range of grounds including age, gender and race.
-Learn about your rights and how to deal with complaints as an employee and responsibilities as an employer on the Equal Opportunity Commission website.
+Learn about your rights and how to deal with complaints as an employee and responsibilities as an employer on the Office of the Commissioner for Equal Opportunity website.

 If you have a complaint involving rehabilitation and return to work you can approach ReturntoWorkSA.

 If you're an apprentice or trainee and you have a problem, disagreement or dispute with your employer, visit Resolving issues with your employer or phone us on 1800 673 097 for impartial advice.
 You can lodge an application with the South Australian Employment Tribunal if you can't resolve the matter.

 The Fair Work Commission can help resolve general disputes between workers and their employers.

 Read the Fair Work Commission's unfair dismissals benchbook, or get advice from the Office of the Commissioner for Equal Opportunity.

 Find out what unfair dismissal and termination mean under federal and state law, and what action employees can take.

 Work without harassment and bullying

 If you think you're a victim of sexual harassment or victimisation, contact the Office of the Commissioner for Equal Opportunity or the State Ombudsman.